-Before we begin, I’ll be straight with you: All you really need to grow cannabis is a pot of soil, seeds, water, and plenty of light.
+Before we begin, I’ll be straight with you: All you really need to grow cannabis from seeds is a pot, grow media like soil or coco, seeds, water, plenty of light, and a few nutrients.
 That’s it.
+Of course there are other supplies you could use such as a grow tent or high performance LED light, but they’re not always necessary.
 Cannabis has a long history of wild growth without any help from people.
 There’s a reason they call it “weed,” and that’s because it grows like one.

 But even though you can grow cannabis without any special equipment, there’s an advantage to spending a little money on the right equipment.
 Industry experts are constantly improving their products which in turn help produce higher cannabis yields and a better flower.
 So today, as part of our mission to educate and provide valuable information, we’re going to go through each stage of your cannabis grow and highlight some of the equipment that can help you maximize your harvest.

-Genetics is just a fancy word for your cannabis seeds.
+Genetics is just a fancy word for your seeds, and that’s what you need if you want to grow cannabis from seeds!
 The term can also refer to cannabis clones, but for the beginning grower, seeds are much easier to source.
 If you are interested in starting from clone stock, you can generally purchase them from a qualified local grower, assuming there are no laws against clone sales in your jurisdiction.

 But which Cannabis seeds to buy?
 That depends on your grow style and personal preference.
 You’re going to choose an Indica, Sativa, or hybrid or course, but do you want regular seeds, feminized seeds, autoflowering seeds, or some combination?
 With regular seeds you’ll have to remove any males before they mature and pollinate your females or you’ll end up with seedy, low-quality buds.
 Additionally, cannabis grown from regular seeds will only flower in response to a change in the photoperiod (how many hours of light they are exposed to) so farming these types of seeds requires a bit more care and attention than autoflowering strains (which produce buds when they are old enough, not in response to the light) or feminized seeds which eliminate the need to monitor for males.
 If you’re looking for the simplest type of seed, you can go with autoflowering, feminized seeds.